mbamara123/Susengine/README.md

-# SUSTAINENGINE
-Susengine – A sustainability-driven platform integrating membrane engineering, multiphase systems, and functional advanced materials with artificial intelligence to accelerate innovation in clean energy, water treatment, and circular economy solutions.

-# Susengine 🌱⚡
+# Susengine 🌱
 **AI-Powered Sustainable Materials Research Platform**

 Susengine is a research-oriented platform that integrates curated materials databases with AI-driven modeling to predict material performance for sustainability applications.
 It focuses on **energy storage, recycling, and water treatment**, helping researchers and industries accelerate discovery and optimize materials for circular economy systems.

+🔗 Live Demo: www.susengine.com

 ---

+## ✨ Inspiration

+The idea for Susengine was inspired by my background in materials and metallurgical engineering and my commitment to sustainability.
+During my academic and industrial experiences, I observed the urgent need for efficient water treatment, optimized energy systems, and smarter material design.
+By merging AI tools with functional materials research, Susengine became a platform to simulate, showcase, and communicate these sustainable innovations.

 ## 🚀 Features
 - AI-based prediction of recyclability and degradation pathways.